DhafinFawwaz/Film-Store/README.md

 ```
 python film_store/manage.py test film_store/app/test
 ```

+Please note that the tests requires that the dataset is already downloaded.
+Please atleast run the website once to download the dataset.

 Framework that is used to simulate browser is Playwright.
 Its an end-to-end testing framework for web apps.
 It can be used to simulate browser and do some actions like clicking a button, filling a form, etc. There are many things that are tested.
 Description of them can be find in the assert lines in the source code.
 The tests are in [test](film_store/app/test/) folder.